-5.3 Scoring Function Evaluation
+6.3.
+Scoring Function Evaluation

-In the second experimental series we study whether we can further decrease the penalty of the Failrank approach by tuning the scoring function.
+In the second experimental series we study whether we can further decrease the penalty of the FailRank approach by tuning the scoring function.
 Since some of the 75 attributes might be more important in defining the failure, we asked our administrators to manually provide weights to the 75 attributes given in the trace.
-Of course this assignment might not be optimal but it provides us with an understanding of how much the penalty can be improved.
-We will denote this edition of the Fail-Rank algorihm as the Expert Scoring approach while the former approach, that assigned equal weights to all attributes, as the Naive Scoring approach.
+Of course this assignment might not be optimal but it provides us with a lower bound on the feasible improvement of the penalty metric.
+We will denote this edition of the FailRank algorithm as the Expert Scoring approach while the former approach, that assigned equal weights to all attributes, as the Naive Scoring approach.